AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 - Prospects for new products
 - Gold, silver, or bronze loyalty members

-The above data forms the foundation of the Commerce customer context.
-Using this data, you can better understand the shopper context, which helps you know what products your customers are viewing and ultimately purchasing.
+The above data forms the foundation of the Commerce customer context, which helps you know what products your customers are viewing and ultimately purchasing.
 You can then target their interest and personalize their experience.

 In the next section, you learn which features in Commerce can use this data to personalize the shopping experience.